SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

 <br>
 ## Data compression

 NCBI databases are huge, and you don't want them to take up that much space when not in use.
-[Daren Card's blog post](https://darencard.net/blog/2022-07-16-genomics-data-management/) goes over many details on how to compress large directories after you're done using them.
+[Daren Card's blog post](https://darencard.net/blog/2022-07-16-genomics-data-management/) on this topic goes over many details on how to compress large directories after you're done using them.